hashicorp/terraform/website/source/docs/providers/vsphere/r/virtual_machine.html.markdown

 Network interfaces support the following attributes:

 * `label` - (Required) Label to assign to this network interface
 * `ip_address` - (Optional) Static IP to assign to this network interface.
 Interface will use DHCP if this is left blank.
+Currently only IPv4 IP addresses are supported.
 * `subnet_mask` - (Optional) Subnet mask to use when statically assigning an IP.

 <a id="disks"></a>